Ladder Street: Features

-The Man Mo Temple on Hollywood Road is located at the corner of Ladder Street.
+The Man Mo Temple on Hollywood Road is located on the corner of Ladder Street.

-The Chinese YMCA of Hong Kong, Bridges Street Centre, is located at the corner of Bridges Street and Ladder Street.
+The Chinese YMCA of Hong Kong, Bridges Street Centre, is located on the corner of Bridges Street and Ladder Street.

-Metal railings have been installed at the centre of the street and open drainage channels are located at each side to drain off rainwater.
-Many old sections of stone retaining walls and boundary walls are located along Ladder Street.
+Metal railings have been installed in the centre of the street, and open drainage channels are located on each side to drain off rainwater.
+Many old sections of stone retaining walls and boundary walls are present along Ladder Street.

-Plans to build escalators at five sections of Ladder Street were considered by the Transport and Housing Bureau but were abandoned in 2010 due to heritage concerns.
+Plans to build escalators on five sections of Ladder Street were considered by the Transport and Housing Bureau, but were abandoned in 2010 due to heritage concerns.

 In popular culture

-Ladder Street was one of the filming locations of the 1960 film The World of Suzie Wong.
+Ladder Street was one of the locations in the 1960 film The World of Suzie Wong.

-Ladder street was featured as a main location and metaphor for the downfall of Hong Kong in the 2004 Hong Kong independent suspense movie The Cat of Hollywood, directed by Lam Chun Yue Pierre.
+The street was a main location – and metaphor for the downfall of Hong Kong – in the 2004 Hong Kong independent suspense movie The Cat of Hollywood, directed by Pierre Lam.